-Chromospheric activity indicators

-The FOCES 01/14/06 echelle spectrum of HD 102195 allows us to study the behaviour of the different chromospheric activity indicators from the Ca II H & K to the Ca II IRT lines, which are formed at different atmospheric heights.
+Chromospheric activity indicators.-The FOCES 2006 January 14 echelle spectrum of HD 102195 allows us to study the behavior of the different chromospheric activity indicators from the Ca II H and K to the Ca II infrared triplet (IRT) lines, which are formed at different atmospheric heights.
 The chromospheric contribution in these features has been determined by using the spectral subtraction technique (see Montes et al. 2000).
-The spectral subtraction technique is the subtraction of a synthesized stellar spectrum constructed from artificially rotationally broadened, and radial velocity shifted spectrum of an inactive star chosen to match the spectral type and luminosity class of the active star under consideration.
-The synthesized spectrum was constructed using a G8V reference star with the program STARMOD.
+The spectral subtraction technique is the subtraction of a synthesized stellar spectrum constructed from an artificially rotationally broadened and radial velocity-shifted spectrum of an inactive star chosen to match the spectral type and luminosity class of the active star under consideration.
+The synthesized spectrum was constructed using a G8 V reference star with the program starmod.

-In the observed spectrum only the Ca II H & K lines are clearly detected in emission.

-After applying the spectral subtraction a small excess chromospheric emission is detected in the H α and Ca II IRT (λ 8498, λ 8542, λ 8662) lines.
-However, the other Balmer lines as well as the Na I D1 and D2 lines do not show evidences of filled-in absorption by chromospheric emission.
+In the observed spectrum only the Ca II H and K lines are clearly detected in emission.
+After applying the spectral subtraction, a small excess chromospheric emission is detected in the H α and Ca II IRT (λ 8498, λ 8542, λ 8662) lines.
+However, the other Balmer lines, as well as the Na I D_1 and D_2 lines, do not show evidences of filled-in absorption by chromospheric emission.

-In Table 4 we give the excess emission equivalent width (EW) (measured in the subtracted spectra) for the Ca II H & K, H α and Ca II IRT lines and the corresponding absolute chromospheric flux at the stellar surface (logF_S (erg cm-2 s-1)) obtained by using the calibration of Hall (1996) as a function of (B-V).
-For instance, the calibration of Hall (1996) give the flux in the continuum at the wavelengths 3950 Å (for the H&K CaII lines), 6563 Å (H_alpha line) and 8520 Å (CaII IRT lines) as a function of B-V. Using this flux in the continuum we convert the EW into logFs.
-The uncertainties in the measured EW were estimated to be in the range 10-20% taking into account: a) the typical internal precisions of STARMOD, b) the rms obtained in the fit between observed and synthesized spectra in the spectral regions outside the chromospheric features and c) the standard deviations resulting in the EW measurements.
+In Table 4 we give the excess emission equivalent width (EW) (measured in the subtracted spectra) for the Ca II H and K, H α and Ca II IRT lines and the corresponding absolute chromospheric flux at the stellar surface (log F_S [ergs cm $^{-2}$ s $^{-1}$]) obtained by using the calibration of Hall (1996) as a function of (B-V).
+For instance, the calibration of Hall (1996) gives the flux in the continuum at the wavelengths 3950 Å (for the Ca II H and K lines), 6563 Å (H α line), and 8520 Å (Ca II IRT lines) as a function of B-V. Using this flux in the continuum we convert the EW into log F values.
+The uncertainties in the measured EW were estimated to be in the range 10%-20% taking into account (1) the typical internal precisions of STARMOD, (2) the rms obtained in the fit between observed and synthesized spectra in the spectral regions outside the chromospheric features, and (3) the standard deviations resulting in the EW measurements.

-The chromospheric activity index (R'{HK}) obtained from the stellar surface in the Ca II H & K lines (which is corrected from the photospheric contribution by using the spectral subtraction) is $\log R'{HK} = -4.45$ similar to the value or -4.3 reported by Strassmeier et al. (2000).
+The chromospheric activity index (R'{HK}) obtained from the stellar surface in the Ca II H and K lines (which is corrected from the photospheric contribution by using the spectral subtraction) is $\log R'{\rm HK} = -4.45$, similar to the value of -4.3 reported by Strassmeier et al. (2000).

-It is well known the chromospheric activity is related to both the spectral type and rotational velocity.
-Late spectral type main sequence stars have larger chromospheric emission than early stars and as the star ages, it slows down its rotation and decrease the level of activity.
+It is well known that the chromospheric activity is related to both the spectral type and rotational velocity.
+Late spectral type main-sequence stars have larger chromospheric emission than early stars, and as the star ages, it slows down its rotation and decreases the level of activity.
 In this sense the chromospheric activity provides an indication of the stellar age for a given spectral type.
-Using the calibration of Soderblom et al. (1991) for the chromospheric activity (measured by R'{HK}) - age relation an age of 0.8 Gyr is inferred.
-This age is only an estimation, since these kind of calibration are strictly valid for chromospherically quiet stars (log R'{HK} < -4.75) (see Saffe et al. 2005 for a discussion), but agrees with the age deduced from the Li I line and it is in the range of age deduced from the Y2 isochrones.
+Using the calibration of Soderblom et al. (1991) for the chromospheric activity (measured by $R'{\rm HK}$)/age relation, an age of 0.8 Gyr is inferred.
+This age is only an estimate, since these kinds of calibrations are strictly valid for chromospherically quiet stars (log $R'{\rm HK} < -4.75$; see Saffe et al. [2005] for a discussion) but agree with the age deduced from the Li I line, and it is in the range of ages deduced from the Y2 isochrones.